MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/hpc/Set-HpcNodeState.md

 Accept wildcard characters: False
 ```

-Specifies an array of cluster connection strings for the cluster to which you want to add the device drivers.
-The value format is host1,host2,host3.
-If you do not specify the *ClusterConnectionString* parameter, this cmdlet uses the connection string on the head node that the CCP_CONNECTIONSTRING environment variable specifies.
-To set this environment variable, run the following cmdlet: `Set-Content Env: CCP_CONNECTIONSTRING \<head_node_name\>`.

 ### CommonParameters
 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).